svaksha/pythonidae/Resources.md

 ----

 # Ask for Help
-_Spaces where can ask for help with python and get responses from other programmers._
+_Spaces where one can ask python-related questions and get help from other programmers._

 ### Free
 + The [Tutor](https://mail.python.org/mailman/listinfo/tutor) list.